 Steveston Village Video

 The following video is of Steveston Village in the spring.
 It starts in front of the Gulf of Georgia Cannery.
 The next scenes are of the various historical buildings in the Britannia Heritage Shipyard area.
 The video finishes on the boardwalk in front of Fisherman’s Wharf.

 As you’ll see in the video, this waterfront neighbourhood of Richmond is a wonderful place to take your bicycle or simply walk around.
 Also as you’ll notice, in some areas (including those near the historic sites) you can’t actually ride your bike – you have to walk it.
 Doing so though allows you to look around more, take your time and enjoy the scenery.
 It also prevents you from riding into people!

 Steveston Village is a good place to visit any time of the year.
 It is quiet in the winter, but still a great area to stroll around or cycle from.

 The region is especially vibrant in the summer and is at its peak of popularity during the July 1st Canada Day long weekend.
 Anytime it’s not raining is also a good time to visit, especially during special events.

 Special Events and Activities

-Also on Sundays but in the warmer months, is the Steveston Farmers and Artisan Market.
-It takes place from May to October outside the Steveston Community Centre at 4111 Moncton Street from about 10:30 am to 3 pm.
+- Steveston Farmers and Artisan Market – takes place from May to October outside the Steveston Community Centre at 4111 Moncton Street.

-Another great event is the Sockeye Run Car Show which takes place at Steveston Park on the second Sunday in June each year.
+- Sockeye Run Car Show – at Steveston Park on the second Sunday in June each year.
 It’s a free event that features over 200 classic cars, plus live music.
+(Permanently cancelled.)

-The Ships to Shore Festival is another popular Steveston Village event.
+- Ships to Shore Festival – a popular Steveston Village event.
 It doesn’t take place every year though – just in years when tall ships visit the area.